-One of the features that got the best reaction was "User Actions Log", which allows you to audit user activities.
-This new extension allows you to track who is doing what on your site.
+One of my favorite new features in Joomla over the last couple of years is the "User Actions Log".
+This allows you to audit user activities.
+This core extension allows you to track who is doing what on your site.
 You can track who logged in, who created articles, who installed extensions and much more.

-In this blog post, I will give you a tour of this new feature.
+In this blog post, I will give you a tour of the User Actions Logs feature.

 Before starting, I want to congratulate Mohamed Karim who created this new feature during a Google Summer of Code project.

 For this feature to work, check that all the required extensions are enabled.

 - In your Joomla control panel, go to "Extensions" > "Manage" > "Manage".